 - Mix the flour, cocoa powder, and baking powder together in a medium bowl.

-- Whisk in the maple syrup, vanilla, eggs, and melted butter in a separate bowl.
+- Whisk in the milk, maple syrup, vanilla, eggs, and melted butter in a separate bowl.
 The batter should be fairly thin and should fall easily off of a spoon easily.

 - Heat a nonstick or cast iron pan over medium heat.
 Grease with nonstick spray or butter.
 Drop batter by 1/4 cup portions (or bigger or smaller, depending on your preference).
 To make hearts, make a “V” shape with the batter and spread into a heart until about 1/4-inch thick.
 Cook until edges are set and you see small bubbles, about 2 minutes.